hbuchel/heather-buchel.com/content/blog/2025/01/2024-games-review.md

 <hr />

-The standout for me this year as far as fun factor was probably Lethal Company.
-Not necessarily the one I played the most, but it definitely came with the most laughs.
+I don't have any standouts for this year as for as new games.
+I originally included Lethal Company, because it's the last game I remember laughing that much in, until I realized I last played that in 2023!
 The War Within WoW expansion was probably my most anticipated (and most played).
 Blizzard's world designers deserve far more accolades than they get.
 What were your favorites this year?